MasterSuyash1/soft-engg-project-may-2024-se-may-5/README.md

 ### 2. Setting Up the Frontend

-1. **Open a New Terminal Tab**: Keep the backend running, and in a new terminal tab, navigate to the frontend directory.
+1. **Open a New Terminal Tab**: Keep the backend running, and in a new terminal tab, navigate to the parent directory.

     ```bash
-    cd ../frontend
+    cd ..
     ```

 2. **Setup the Project**: Install the necessary Node.js packages.